MessageHandler MH Sign Up

 In all previous lesson, you added unit or integration tests to verify the behavior of your code.

-Obviously you should test your controllers as well.
+Obviously you should test your api routes as well.

-But to keep the length of this lesson in check, it was decided not to include tests for the controllers here.
+But to keep the length of this lesson in check, it was decided not to include tests for the api routes here.

-Mainly because controllers require two types of tests.
+Mainly because api routes require two types of tests.

-• On the one hand component tests should be used to verify the interaction between the controllers and mocked instances of the injected interfaces.
+• On the one hand component tests should be used to verify the interaction between the route implemenations and mocked instances of the injected interfaces.

-• On the other hand asp.net specific integration tests are required to test routing of client requests to the controllers.
+• On the other hand asp.net specific integration tests are required to test routing of client requests to the api routes.

 Close to a thousand lines of documentation text have been written on these two topics, on the Microsoft documentation site.